machinecontrol/OFFensive-network-disruption-toolkit/README.md

 ## Get Started 🚀

-Before unleashing your skills, make sure you have the following dependencies installed:
+Make sure you have the following dependencies installed:

 - `curl`
 - `hping3`
 - `openssl`

-Ready to dive in?
  Follow these steps:

 1. Clone the repository to your local machine: